magkai/CONQUER/README.md

     python rlMain.py configs/train_REFTYPE_USERTYPE_config.json

-where ``REFTYPE`` can either be *idealRef* or *noisyRef* to select the ideal/noisy reformulation predictor and ``USERTYPE`` can either be *idealUser* or *noisyUser* to apply the ideal/noisy user model respectively
+where ``REFTYPE`` can either be *idealRef* or *noisyRef* to select the ideal/noisy reformulation predictor and ``USERTYPE`` can either be *idealUser* or *noisyUser* to apply the ideal/noisy user model respectively.
+For example: ``python rlMain.py configs/train_idealRef_noisyUser_config.json``.

 Further details about the config parameters can be found in `main/configs`.
 The provided config files use the pre-computed data (downloaded at the previous step).
 For creating the required data from scratch see **Running Data Preprocessing Steps** below.
 We also included the trained models for our main experiments in the provided data folder.
+Training on a Quadro RTX 8000 GPU required around 1.5 hours per epoch (trained for 10 epochs).

 Evaluating CONQUER
 ------